 Expanding Physiotherapy in the South East Region

 The Ministry of Health and Long-Term Care has put funding towards improved access to high quality physiotherapy, exercise and fall prevention classes for 200,000 seniors and patients within Ontario.
-As of April 18, 2013 the Ministry of Health and Long-Term Care ensured seniors and families have easier access and live healthy, independent lives with the assistance of these programs.

 Am I able to receive the physiotherapy?